 6:00pm - 6:20pm (Eastern Time - US & Canada) change time zone

 - Henry Jones

 Ellen Filgo, Baylor University Libraries

 When the Baylor University Research and Engagement Librarians moved off the reference desk in 2013, we ramped up our research consultation program, using LibCal’s appointment scheduler as a convenient way for students to book appointments with the librarians.
 In 2017, we realized that we had an untapped opportunity for assessing our program, through LibCal’s automatic email system, which sends a follow-up email to each person making an appointment.
 That year, we inserted a link to a survey (created through LibWizard) in that follow-up email with questions about the research consultation.
 This process was a very easy and low-maintenance way to perform assessment with what is virtually a captive audience.
 This poster will present the results of what we learned through assessing a year and a half of responses about our research consultation program.
 Spoiler alert: students love it!

-For our sessions we use Zoom.
-There is a small browser plug in required for entering the webinar.
+For our sessions, we use Zoom.
+There is a webinar client required for entering the webinar.
 It will download automatically when joining the webinar or can be downloaded in advance (Zoom Client for Meetings).
 For additional help using Zoom, check out our Trouble Shooting Guide.